-- Cost saving: You bought a policy only for the application and plan to buy cheaper or different coverage for the actual trip.
+- Cost saving: You bought a policy only for the application and plan to buy different coverage for the actual trip.

 - Change of plans: Your travel dates have shifted and the old policy no longer aligns.